 As you can see from the above, social media can be used in a number of ways to promote an event but it can also be used for event planning, event management, event engagement on the day and to recycle event takeaways after it’s all over.

-For creative ideas on all aspects of using social media at your event plus use of the latest social media techniques and features, please visit my Event Organisers page.
+For help with creative ideas on all aspects of using social media at your event plus use of the latest social media techniques and features, please visit my Services page.